Trodelvy® (sacituzumab govitecan-hziy)

 Results are available for 3L subcohorts

-Safety data not reported
+Safety data were not reported

 Retrospective, observational, multicenter study3,4